 To overcome the problem that you cannot easily do other actions while dimming the LED, you will now implement LED dimming using PWM.
-To do this, connect your LED to pin PB2 (pin 10 on Arduino), which is also OC1B (output compare B for timer1).
+To do this, connect your LED to pin PB2 (pin 10 on Arduino, which should have the blue LED connected to it already), which is also OC1B (output compare B for timer1).
 Now, look at section 16 (Timer/Counter1) of the datasheet (the description of fast PWM mode in 16.9.3 and the register description in 16.11 are especially useful).
 Configure it such that:

-- the timer is in fast PWM mode, with ICR1 as the top - OC1B is cleared on compare match and set at bottom.
+- the timer is in fast PWM mode, with ICR1 as the top. - OC1B is cleared on compare match and set at bottom (see table 16-2).